 Status indicators determine how payments are calculated, whether items are paid, and which reimbursement methodology is used.
-The Official Alaska Workers'

-Compensation Medical Fee Schedule guidelines supersede the CMS guidelines as described below.
+The Official Alaska Workers' Compensation Medical Fee Schedule guidelines supersede the CMS guidelines as described below.

 INDICATOR ITEM/CODE/SERVICE OP PAYMENT STATUS/ ALASKA SPECIFIC GUIDELINE A Services furnished to a hospital outpatient that are paid under a fee schedule or payment system other than OPPS, for example: • Ambulance services • Separately payable clinical diagnostic laboratory services • Separately payable non-implantable prosthetic and orthotic devices • Physical, occupational, and speech therapy • Diagnostic mammography • Screening mammography Not paid under OPPS.
 See the appropriate section under the provider fee schedule. В Codes that are not recognized by OPPS when submitted on an outpatient hospital Part B bill type (12x and 13x).
 Not paid under OPPS.
 An alternate code that is recognized by OPPS when submitted on an outpatient hospital Part B bill type (12x and 13x) may be available. С Inpatient Procedures Not paid under OPPS.
 Alaska Specific Guideline: May be performed in the outpatient or ASC setting if beneficial to the patient and as negotiated by the payer and providers.
 Payment is the lowest of 85 percent of billed charges, the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or service negotiated by the provider and the employer.
 D Discontinued codes Not paid under OPPS.
-E1 Items, codes and services: Not covered by any Medicare outpatient benefit category That are not covered by Medicare based on statutory exclusion That are not recognized by Medicare but for which an alternate code for the same item or service may be available For which separate payment is not provided by Medicare Not paid under OPPS.
-Alaska Specific Guideline: Payment is the lowest of 85 percent of billed charges, the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or service negotiated by the pro- vider and the employer.
+E1 Items, codes and services: Not covered by any Medicare outpatient benefit category That are not covered by Medicare based on statutory exclusion Not reasonable and necessary Not paid under OPPS.
+Alaska Specific Guideline: Payment is the lowest of 85 percent of billed charges, the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or service negotiated by the provider and the employer.